I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 9 Simple-to-Use Church Donation Letters for Continued Support [Free Templates]

 Are you uncomfortable asking the church congregation for money for your church?
 Have you grown tired of brainstorming for church fundraising ideas?
 Does your fundraising department have trouble reaching out to businesses, companies, and large-scale donors in volume?
 No matter how uncomfortable you may feel about donation requests, without the funds coming from fundraising most churches would end up in financial dire straights.

 To remain open, a church must fundraise often and stand out from other requests for donations.
-It’s time to learn more about writing a church donation letter for continued support.
+It’s time to learn more about writing a donation letter for church.

 First, let’s discuss more about WHY you want to send fundraising letters!

 Why Send a Church Donation Letter for Continued Support?